Is your Cox modem router blinking green?

-If there is an internet outage in your area, your Cox modem or router will not have a stable internet connection, hence the blinking green light.
+If there is an internet outage in your area, your Cox Panoramic WiFi will not have a stable internet connection, hence the blinking green light.

-Check Cox’s website to see whether there is an outage in your area as the company normally provide updates on the site if they are doing any maintenance on their network.
+Check Cox’s website to see whether there is an outage in your area.
+The company normally provides updates on the site if it is performing maintenance on its network.

-Also, you can ask your neighbor if they are experiencing the same issue with their internet connectivity.
-But this only applies if the neighbor is using a Cox network.
+You can also ask your neighbor if they are experiencing the same issue with their internet connectivity.
+However, this only applies if the neighbor is using a Cox network.

 If the blinking green light is due to the internet outage, there is nothing you can do but patiently wait for Cox to fix the issue so that you can get back to a stable internet connection.

 4. Check the Splitters

 Cox modems or routers usually come with splitters, which divide the connection into more than one link.
 This optimizes the speed of the internet connection, making it run faster.